liyang619/COLE-Platform/README.md

     pip install -e .
 ```

-### Update at June 6th, 2023
-Now we have synced all the changes to the unbuilt files, and added instructions on how to build them using npm.
-So we removed the big built files to reduce the repository size.

-Here are instructions for building.
+Here are instructions for building using npm.

 You need to firstly install npm (if you can't do this, you can checkout our history version to get all built files)